Overview of Cecilia Huerta Gallegos

 Reyes Huerta Gallegos was indicted by a Bexar County Grand Jury on November 16, 2021.
 The indictment alleged that on July 7, 2019, Gallegos intentionally and knowingly caused the death of Cecilia Huerta Gallegos by manner and means unknown to the Grand Jury.
 Records indicate that this case is being prosecuted by the Family Violence Division in the 144th District Court.

 On January 12, 2023, a judge reduced Reyes Huerta Gallegos’ bond from $250,000 to $150,000.
 Fourteen days later, on January 26, 2023, Reyes was released on house-arrest with GPS monitoring.
 While his current residence is unknown, he does not appear to be living in the house on Southwick Street.
-The trial is set for March 30, 2023.
+The trial date, previously set for March 30, 2023, is now set for July 10, 2023.